-A range of basic services are available at a lower rate for Community Service Card holders who need to access emergency dental care for relief of pain, toothache and infection.
+A range of basic services is available at a lower rate for Community Service Card holders who need to access emergency dental care for relief of pain, toothache and infection.

 For more information about the School Dental Service available for children 0 to year 8 (Form 2), how to enrol your child at your nearest school dental clinic and contact details for enquiries, phone 0800 TALK TEETH (0800 825 583) and press 1.